backstage/backstage/plugins/catalog-backend-module-incremental-ingestion/README.md

 ## Adding an Incremental Entity Provider to the catalog (Old Backend)

-We'll assume you followed the <a href="#installation-old-backend">Installation</a> instructions.
+We'll assume you followed the [Installation](#installation-old-backend) instructions.
 After you create your `incrementalBuilder`, you can instantiate your Entity Provider and pass it to the `addIncrementalEntityProvider` method.

 ```ts
 const incrementalBuilder = await IncrementalCatalogBuilder.create(env, builder);